Estimated reading time: 6 minutes

 Although this is right for a high-profile player, you can still gamble in Las Vegas on a tight budget.

-My wife’s family has visited Vegas three times, and each time they’ve learned valuable lessons.
+My wife’s family has visited Vegas three times, and they’ve learned valuable lessons each time.

 “If you go to Vegas without a budget, you’re likely to spend more than you think,” her sister says.